August 2007 - UK Blue badges are no longer accepted for parking in disabled bays in Florida.

 Fax: (407) 892-8076[/B]

-send an email to one of the following:
+send an email to the following:

 with your travel dates, the name and address of the person with the entitlement and attach scanned copies of their blue badge (both sides) and their passport details.
 You will get a reply asking you to call to make the $15 fee payment plus a $2 processing fee by credit card.

 Please do not email your credit card details as email correspondence is public record in Florida.